uthpalaherath/uthpalaherath.github.io/_posts/2021-12-08-OV-diffusion-tutorial.md

    nebmake.pl POSCAR00 POSCAR08 7
    ```

 2. The atoms in the structures of the transition path may have gotten close to each other so to avoid them being too close we can set a lowerbound for the distance between the closest atoms.
-In our case it would be the Ni-O bond at 1.9 $\AA$.
+In our case it would be the Ni-O bond at 1.9 $\mathring{A}$.

    ```
    nebavoid.pl 1.9